fossi-foundation/wishbone/src/b3/source/01_introduction.rst

   For example, it may be used with 'soft core', 'firm core' or 'hard core' delivery methods.

 * to be independent of the underlying hardware description.
-  For example, soft cores may be written and synthesized in VHDL, Verilog or some other hardware description language.
+  For example, soft cores may be written and synthesized in VHDL, Verilog® or some other hardware description language.
   Schematic entry may also be used.

 * to require a minimum standard for documentation.